koality-io/api-sdk-documentation/readme.md

 > **Warning**
 > This API documentation is work in progress and only ALPHA.
+Please do not use it at the moment.

 # KoalityEngine API documentation